atom-morgan/atom-morgan.github.io/_posts/2018-05-23-never-work-for-less-than-x.md

 ![Cycle of Teenage Unemployment](http://i.imgur.com/ar8pNbb.jpg)

 As many teenagers often find by working minimum wage or under the table jobs, pay is their bargaining chip and their way into the job market.
 From there, increasing pay gets easier with real work experience.

+Don't let someone else's salary requirements get in the way of what may be a good career move.
+Do what's best for you.

 {% include book-plug.html %}